University of Maryland History Home

 In addition to the MA and PhD in History, the Department of History offers a history and library science (HiLS) MA and certificates in historic preservation and museum scholarship and material culture.
 Learn more about these programs, or find information relevant to current students through the links below.

-Department of History alumni, whether with the PhD, MA, HiLS MA, or BA, go on to work in a wide variety of fields.
-A degree in history provides skills that translate well into any number of careers.
+Department of History Alumni, whether with the PhD, MA, HiLS MA, or BA, go on to work in a wide variety of fields.
+Students in history learn how to think critically, analyze and prioritize information, and turn research into writing.
+History Majors and PhDs, and MAs go on to work in any number of careers.
+Our Alumni are an important part of our community.
+Let's stay in touch!

 Graduate students in the Department of History at the University of Maryland engage in research across several fields of historical study that include a range of cultural, geographic, and thematic areas.
 Research interests of outstanding faculty in the Department of History firmly anchor these fields of study for graduate students.
 Graduate students are able to conduct research on campus and in the region, as well as around the US and the world.Learn more about Research Fields for Graduate Study